Finite-dimensional Jacobian algebras: Finiteness and tameness: Introduction

 \subsubsection{$E$-finiteness and $E$-tameness}

 Motivated by the works of \cite{DWZ10,Sch92}, Derksen and Fei introduced the notion of $E$-invariant (for $2$-term complexes), which plays the main role in the generic decomposition of $\g$-vectors \cite{DeFe15}.
 Accordingly, Asai and Iyama utilized this notion to examine the complexity of (projective) presentation spaces and introduced two new representation types for finite-dimensional algebras, named $E$-finiteness and $E$-tameness \cite{AsIy24} (see also Definition \ref{Fr4567nvAEoQJ}).
-They expect that $\g$-finiteness (resp., $\g$-tameness) coincides with $E$-finiteness (resp., $E$-tameness).
-To see the known relationships between these notions of representation types, refer to Section \ref{Nfr91saLLBz78} and our results in Section \ref{4p5IXJsU8vuj}.
+It is expected that $\g$-finiteness (resp., $\g$-tameness) coincides with $E$-finiteness (resp., $E$-tameness).
+These notions are also studied in \cite{Pf25,MP23} (see also \cite[Section 7]{MP25}).
+To see the known relationships between representation types, refer to Section \ref{Nfr91saLLBz78} and our results in Section \ref{4p5IXJsU8vuj}.